Necitero/dotfiles/README.md

 ## 📝 Notes

+### 📄 License

+This repository is released under the MIT license.
+Feel free to copy, modify, or use anything for your own setup.

-## 🌐 Cloning / Forking / Contributions
+### 🌐 Cloning / Forking / Contributions

-Feel free to just fully rip off anything!
+Feel free to copy anything!
 My config is under constant maintenance, trying to optimize my workflow, setup, styles, etc. If you feel like you need something from here, just take it!
 No matter if it's a specific configuration I have, the whole init.sh, anything.

+When it comes to contributions (PRs, issues, etc.): I will most likely not respond to them.
+This is mainly my personal repository, just made public so people can use it for inspiration or clones/forks.

-## ⚠️ Security Notes
+### ⚠️ Security Notes

-Please do NOT upload any .ssh keys, .env variables or anything else.
-While this is a private repository, let's just stay suspicious of attacks.
+Please do NOT upload any SSH keys, environment variables or any other sensitive information.
+This is a reminder to myself, but also to anyone who wants to clone this repo.